Bayesian inference for treatment effects under nested subsets of controls: Introduction

+one obtains the posterior distribution of the ``best'' summary of $f$ (according to \eqref{eq:general-loss-fn}) -- for example, this might be the best linear approximation to $f$ as measured by squared error.
+Since the data are used one time -- to obtain the full posterior -- one is free to consider as many posterior summaries as desired, varying the class of summaries or any component of the loss funciton in Eq.~\eqref{eq:general-loss-fn}, without compromising the validity of the resulting inferences.

-Other work in posterior summarization includes variable selection summaries in seemingly unrelated regressions \citep{PuelzSUR, Chakraborty2016}, sparse portfolio selection \citep{optimalETF, PuelzPortfolio}, and estimation of sparse precision matrix \citep{bashir2018post}.
+Posterior summarization has been applied in a range of settings, including variable selection summaries in seemingly unrelated regressions \citep{PuelzSUR, Chakraborty2016}, sparse portfolio selection \citep{optimalETF, PuelzPortfolio}, estimation of sparse precision matrices \citep{bashir2018post}, and factor analysis \cite{bolfarine2021decoupling}.
 Additionally, this approach has been applied to variable selection in functional regression \citep{kowal2018bayesian} and variable selection under economic considerations \citep{maceachern2019economic}. \cite{crawford2019predictor} produce linear summaries for nonparametric regressions followed by variable selection, and, similarly, \cite{lee2014inference} calculate posteriors for M-estimators as summaries for nonparametric density estimates.

-This paper proceeds as follows.
-Section~\ref{sec:proj-post-treatm} we introduce our method for calculating the projected posterior for the treatment effect to give valid inference for the treatment effect under a set of controls nested under the original control set.
-We provide some intuition for the projected posterior by providing a toy example and analytical results for the case when a flat prior is specified for the coefficients.
-In Section~\ref{sec:path-betw-subm}, we shift our attention to ranking the controls which appear to have the strongest confounding effects.
-For this we propose a backward stepwise approach to weed out seemingly unimportant variables until only the most significant confounders are left.
-Section~\ref{sec:simulation-results} contains simulation results characterizing our method of ranking the confoundingness of controls.

-Finally, in Section~\ref{sec:application} we present an empirical study using observational data from \cite{Levitt} investigating the hypothesis that legalized abortion reduces homicide rates.
-Though the original paper provides support in favor of this hypothesis, several subsequent reanalyses have claimed to negate their finding after considering an expanded set of controls.
-With this motivation, we conduct a sensitivity analysis with these data to check the robustness of \citeauthor{Levitt}'s original finding with respect to control function specification.
+This paper diverges from earlier work by emphasizing estimation of treatment effects (or, more generally, partial effects) rather than predictive models or joint distributions/covariance structures.
+In this paper our summaries will be given by subsets of the control terms, in which case the summary will provide inference on the partial effect of $Z$ under a different set of controls.